 The final report stage is where all the details surrounding the event and subsequent investigations, including causal information and management review outcomes, will be submitted.
 This stage is used to demonstrate that the ENO has responded to an incident in accordance with section 4.5.2 of AS 5577.
 Sufficient detail must be submitted to allow IPART to determine if the requirements of section 4.5.2 have been adhered to, and a full understanding of the incident and the ENO's response can be achieved without inferences being drawn or clarifications being sought.
-Where the facts around an incident are unclear or unknown, a statement to that effect should be provided.
+Where the facts around an incident are unclear or unknown, a statement to that effect must be provided to IPART before the due date of the report, including: